 Let me tell you a story.
 I live in a deep-blue city surrounded by a lot of red (and some blue) districts.
 Democrats and progressive people — and even moderate Republicans — have resigned themselves to not being represented in some of these red districts.
-They might vote, but the incumbents run unopposed or barely opposed, and constituents, feeling isolated, don’t see a path toward getting involved.
+They might vote.
+However, the incumbents run unopposed or barely opposed, and constituents, feeling isolated, don’t see a path toward getting involved.
 My mother lives in a district like this and has often remarked, with resignation, that she must be the only Democrat within 30 square miles.

 The Democratic Party of DuPage County asserted in its January community meeting that they were not going to bother trying to flip the 6th district.
 Their strategy for the state lay elsewhere.